 The level of significance associated with a decision or proposal will help the decision maker determine the process it should take in relation to the decision.
-The decision maker will also take account of practical considerations, including the need to take an urgent decision or the potential loss of an opportunity.
+In determining the process the decision maker will take account of practical considerations, including the need to take an urgent decision or the potential loss of an opportunity.

-The Council's general approach is that decisions and proposals with a high degree of significance will, wherever practical, be included in the Long-Term Plan.
-Where this is not practical they will be included in the Annual Plan produced in the years between Long-Term Plans or where required by the Local Government Act 2002, in an amendment to the Long-Term Plan.
+The Council's general approach is that decisions and proposals with a high degree of significance will, wherever practical, be included in the Long Term Plan.
+Where this is not practical they will be included in the Annual Budget produced in the years between Long Term Plans or where required by the Local Government Act 2002, in an amendment to the Long Term Plan.

-Decisions with a high degree of significance will only be made outside these processes where there are compelling reasons for it not being practical for them to be included in the Long-Term Plan, or Annual Plan.
-Where a decision or proposal with a high degree of significance cannot be included in the Long-Term Plan or Annual Budget, the Council will consider the principles and requirements set out in Sections 76-82 of the LGA in relation to decision making and consultation.
+Decisions with a high degree of significance will only be made outside these processes where there are compelling reasons for it not being practical for them to be included in the Long Term Plan, or Annual Budget.
+Where a decision or proposal with a high degree of significance cannot be included in the Long Term Plan or Annual Budget, the Council will consider the principles and requirements set out in Sections 76-82 of the Local Government Act 2002 in relation to decision making and consultation.